 To ensure maximum participation and a fair process for reviewing proposals, the Executive Committee of CCCC has adopted a policy of no multiple speaking roles.
 This policy reflects the Executive Committee’s commitment to include as many presenters as possible in the convention program.

 Under this policy, a person may be proposed for one—and only one—speaking role in a concurrent session (including those created from individual proposals) or poster session.
-Participating as a roundtable leader also counts as a speaking role.
+However, it is possible to participate in a speaking role AND as a CCCC 2020 Documentarian.
 Additionally, all concurrent sessions must have at least one person designated in a speaking role.

 Chairing a session; participating in workshops, SIGs, or Caucus business meetings; or taking part in a Standing Group–sponsored panel or workshop does not count as a speaking role.

-Similarly, an individual may be proposed for no more than two roles as chair and two roles as respondent.
+Similarly, a person may be proposed for no more than two roles as chair and two roles as respondent.